pachristopher/doppler/README.md

 It will need to be chmod'd to give it executable privileges and put in a folder that is in the PATH environment.

-To note is that it will create and leave behind 8 .png files and one .gif file in the directory where the script resides.
+To note is that it will create and leave behind 8 .png files and one .gif file in the directory where the script is run from.
 These comprise about 2M in total and will be overwritten each time the script is run.